US Lawmakers Certify Trump Win, Four Years After Capitol Riot - UrduPoint

 US Lawmakers Certify Trump Win, Four Years After Capitol Riot

-Washington, (APP - UrduPoint / Pakistan Point News - 7th Jan, 2025) Donald Trump capped a historic political comeback on Monday as Congress certified his election victory, in a remarkable turn from four years ago, when a mob he had summoned to Washington ransacked the US Capitol.
+Washington, (APP - UrduPoint / Pakistan Point News - 7th Jan, 2025) Congress on Monday certified US President-elect Donald Trump's election victory, a formality that was remarkable for its contrast to four years ago, when the Republican summoned a mob to Washington that ransacked the US Capitol.

 The president-elect spent much of his campaign facing prosecution over the 2021 insurrection, when his supporters -- fueled by his false claims of voter fraud -- rioted to halt the certification of his defeat to Joe Biden.